-Bioluminescence in Florida – Where and When to see it!
+Bioluminescence in Florida – Where and How to see it!

 Bioluminescent Kayaking Tours – Orlando, Cocoa Beach, Cape Canaveral, Titusville Area

-Did you know Florida is one of the only places in the world you can do bioluminescent kayaking?
+Did you know Florida is one of the best places in the world to do bioluminescent kayaking?

 True!
 There are only 6 places in the world to see this natural phenomenon and Florida’s east coast is one of them.
 You can go out on one of our tours most months of the year to see the phenomenon, but here’s some quick facts on what to expect.
 We take you to see bioluminescence almost year round with our unique kayaking night tours.
 They are easy to book online, and we depart tours most nights throughout the year when bioluminescence is visible.
 This is a Florida Must-Do Tour!
 Read on!